 And while it’s not as large as other Blue Ridge caves (such as Luray Caverns in Luray VA or Grand Caverns near Waynesboro VA), it’s the only show caverns in North Carolina, with some unique history and animal attractions.

-Linville Caverns was discovered by local fishermen in 1822, and you can still occasionally the blind trout who were trapped inside the cave from time to time today.
+Linville Caverns was discovered by local fishermen in 1822, and you can still occasionally see the blind trout who were trapped inside the cave today.

 You might also see little brown bats and tricolored bats, who hibernate in the caverns from late fall to early spring.